What is Bitcoin dominance?

 How It Works

 Bitcoin dominance is calculated by dividing Bitcoin's market cap by the total market cap of all cryptocurrencies.
 The metric is updated in real time on platforms like CoinGecko and CoinMarketCap.
-It's important to note that dominance can be misleading — thousands of illiquid tokens inflate the "total crypto market cap" denominator, making dominance appear lower than it might be if only liquid assets were counted.
+Dominance can be misleading.
+Thousands of illiquid tokens inflate the "total crypto market cap" denominator, making dominance appear lower than it might be if only liquid assets were counted.
 Many Bitcoiners argue the metric understates Bitcoin's true position.